What Is Radical Acceptance in Dialectical Behavioral Therapy?

 What is radical acceptance?

-Radical acceptance can be helpful for a variety of mental illness or mental health concerns.
-This is because fighting against something can makes it worse; in one study, people were told to think of white bears, then expressly forbidden to do so a few minutes later.
+Radical acceptance can be helpful for a variety of mental illnesses or mental health concerns.
+This is because fighting against something can make it worse; in one study, people were told to think of white bears, then expressly forbidden to do so a few minutes later.
 The study’s participants found it virtually impossible to stop thinking of white bears.
 Once the directive changed to allow students to think of bears, the urge to do so went away.
 Accepting yourself, your situation, and your mental health status may alleviate some of the symptoms associated with each of these things.

 When to use radical acceptance

 Radical acceptance is typically used in situations that are beyond our control.
 Radical acceptance should not be engaged in situations that require a change, such as an abusive relationship or a dangerous work situation.
 Instead, it can be applied to things that occur without us being able to have a hand in them.
 Each of these scenarios could prompt a response of fury, denial, pain, and fighting – or each of them could be accepted as a new reality and moved on from.
+The current situation may not be what you expected, but learning to accept it can bring peace.

 If you or a loved one is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.